zack965/Js-Execution/README.md

 1. **getCoffee** will be added to the callstack .
 2. you will see in the log : **Getting Coffee ...**
-3. **doAsyncStuff** is added to the call stack, but since it's asynchronous, setTimeout returns immediately.
+3. **doAsyncStuff** is added to the call stack, but since setTimeout is asynchronous, it returns immediately.
 The browser handles the callback, and both **setTimeout** and **doAsyncStuff** are removed from the call stack.
 4. you will see in the log : **Coffee is available**
 5. the function **getCoffee** will be removed from the callstack
 6. the function **getMeMyPhone** will be added from the callstack